 To start, mix all of your dry ingredients in a large bowl.
 Using a pastry cutter or your hands, cut in the shortening until it is the size of large peas.
 Add hot water to make a thick dough.

-Turn the dough onto a floured surface and knead the dough two to three minutes, making sure not to overwork it.
-Divide the dough into two portions and let rest 20 minutes.
+Turn the dough onto a floured surface and knead the dough for two to three minutes, making sure not to overwork it.
+Divide the dough into two portions and let rest for 20 minutes.

 Form the dough into rounds with a rolling pin and place it in a preheated cast-iron skillet.

 Bake the bread for 6 minutes, then flip the bread and bake an additional 6 minutes.
 Remove from oven and slather with honey butter.
 There are also pan de campo recipes to make them in a dutch oven and using other methods, but we like this one!